tlapik123/Project_Snake/README.md

  Different levels maybe?

  ## Credit:
+ To my sister Gabriela who is the author of all the music used.

  To all of the people online that came with much better implementation that I originally thought was good.